mh250229/Selling_Configuration_Doc/BRM Age Restriction with DateTime Restriction.md

 Age Restriction rules are configured in the CCM Office and can be configured for a specific Date and Time or Week Day.

 Age and Date/Time Restrictions evaluate the customer’s age when selling products based on the date and time the items are sold.
-For example, prohibit selling alcoholic drinks to customers under 20 after 12.00 am.
+For example, prohibit selling alcoholic drinks to customers under 18 after 11.00 pm.

 DateTime restrictions include a prohibit or an approval action with an appropriate message.

 Age verification restrictions include another action with another appropriate message.
-IBoth types of restrictions can be added on the same rule ID.
+Both types of restrictions can be added on the same rule ID.
 If the DateTime restriction is not met or approved by the user, the age restriction may be triggered by the system.

 Age and Date/Time Restrictions support the following configuration: